adamzjk/iOS-ObjectDetection/readme.md

 ## Features

+​	You can take a photo or select photo from Photo Library, then check or save(by taping save button) the result image.

 ​	Real-time object detection is not supported due to the limitation of the computational ability on mobile device(you can't do a lot of matrix computation in a small amount of time on a mobile CPU) and network bandwidth(send image to server might take a while).

 ## Server